giellalt/lang-hun/hun.md

-# Hungarian description
+# Hungarian language model documentation

-All documents in one file
+All doc-comment documentation in one large file.

+---

+# src-cg3-functions.cg3.md